emitanaka/edibble/README.md

 ### Outputs

-The end result of this will be a modified `tibble` (built from `pillar`).
+The resulting output of `edibble` will be a modified `tibble` (built from `pillar`).
 It will include summary of treatments and units.
 The plan is also to have the number of levels of factors printed as well.

-As under the hood, `edibble` output is a data frame, it is easy to export the output to a spreadsheet using standard exporting tools for data frames.
+As under the hood, `edibble` output is just a data frame, it is easy to export the output to a spreadsheet using standard exporting tools for data frames.
 While this seems such a small issue, this is important for lubricating the generation of experimental design to data collection.